Symbolic Blowup algebras and invariants of certain monomial curves in an affine space: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Prof. J.~K.~Verma for suggesting the problem and for many useful conversations.
 The second author would like to thank the Department of Atomic Energy, Government of India, and the Chennai Mathematical Institute (CMI) for providing financial support for her post doctoral studies at the Institute of Mathematical Sciences (IMSc) and CMI, respectively, during which part of the work is done.
+She also thanks INdAM cofunded by Marie Curie actions, Italy, for her research in Genova during which part of the work is done